Last Chance Furniture

 3

-Straight to the skip
+Straight to disposal

 Move day arrives and the furniture goes to the recycling station.
 Or worse, incineration.
 400 kr per trip, per item.